-From the split-level owner’s deck (yes, deck) to the infinity pool on the main deck aft, this superyacht has some pretty super touches.
+From the split-level owner’s deck to the infinity pool on the main deck aft, she has some superb touches.
 Her owners knew what worked well on their previous yacht and what they wanted to do different.
 There’s a private cinema on the same level as the four guest staterooms, for example.
-There’s also intricate marquetry and inlays echoing the owners’ favorite places around the world, notably at the main entry and its spiral staircase plus the lobby of the bridge deck.
+Particularly striking, intricate marquetry and inlays echo the owners’ favorite places around the world.
+In fact, it’s most notable at the main entry and its spiral staircase, plus the lobby of the bridge deck.
 In their suite, the owners enjoy a full-beam observation lounge one level above their stateroom and his-and-her offices/studies.
 They also have a private gym at their disposal.

 Something I look forward to seeing when the yacht makes her debut at the Monaco Yacht Show: slide-back, full-height windows in the dining room, further accompanied by slide-out balconies on both sides.
 The balconies make Lady Christine’s already ample beam broaden, from 12.5 meters to 15 meters (41 to 49 feet, respectively).